Getting Started with the Test Automation Pyramid

 Because of their complexity and interaction with multiple systems, E2E tests are more fragile and prone to failure, requiring stable environments and careful management of dependencies.

-Why should Agile Teams use the Test Automation Pyramid?
+Why Should Agile Teams Use This Pyramid?

 Agile teams thrive on delivering high-quality software quickly and iteratively.
 However, as the pace of development increases, the challenge of maintaining effective and efficient testing also grows.